-Enhanced cooperation of local and regional governance structures is needed for the sake of areas of cross-border identifying new cooperation in various domains that represent challenges or opportunities for the cross-border area: inter alia in energy efficiency, utilisation of renewable energy resources, circular economy, education and labour market cooperation, social and health care, with particular attention to ageing population.
-Projects should focus on identifying obstacles, providing solutions, elaborating strategies and action plans, c) build up mutual trust, in particular by encouraging people-topeople actions preparing and implementing pilots, transferring good practices.
+Enhanced cooperation of local and regional governance structures is needed for the sake of identifying new areas of cross-border cooperation in various domains that represent challenges or opportunities for the cross-border area: inter alia in energy efficiency, utilisation of renewable energy resources, circular economy, education and labour market cooperation, social and health care, with particular attention to ageing population.
+Projects should focus on identifying obstacles, providing solutions, elaborating strategies and action plans, preparing and implementing pilots, transferring good practices.
+Reduction of energy consumption, promotion of renewable energies, circular economy, improvement of the labour market, education and training, access to health and social care are also promoted by Annex D of the 2019 Country Reports of Slovenia and Hungary.